-Check out this generator tent, for example.
+A generator tent, for example.

 Storing your generator in your garage is fine, but when it’s time to turn it on, get it outside and keep it at least 6 feet away from your home and at least 10 feet away from any doors, windows, or vents in your home.

-This may mean purchasing an extension cord like this one.
+This may mean purchasing an extension cord.

 Spending money on the right accessories and erring on the side of caution may seem a bit excessive, but as the saying goes, better to be safe than to be sorry.